AndreKelm/RefineContourNet/README.md

 -compile and setup the included matconvnet-files (same procedure like for RefineNet [https://github.com/guosheng/refinenet])

--choose the correct trained model for either object detection or edge detection

 -run the file: demo_test_simple_voc_contour_tiff.m

+-choose in this m-file the trained model for either object contour detection or edge detection

 ## Our best results:
 * RCNVOC_NMS_results_on_BSDS500_val